 Internships and positions

-We have projects available for motivated 6-9 month internship students with an interest in computational modeling in the area of pharmacology (antibiotics, oncology) or with interest in experimental approaches to characterize antibiotic PK-PD and resistance.
+We have projects available for motivated 6-9 month internship students with an interest in computational modeling in the area of antimicrobial pharmacology or with interest in experimental approaches to characterize antibiotic PK-PD and resistance.
 Drop us an email if you are interested.
 Positions for PhD students and postdocs are always posted at the Leiden University vacancies page.
 However, if you can secure your own funding through scholarships or grants please let us know.

 2019-2020: ZonMW Off Road grant (PI): “Combination dose regimens to prevent antimicrobial resistance”